Transform and Entropy Coding in AV2: AV2 Transform and Entropy Coding Design

 \subsection{Forward Skip Coding (FSC)}

-Forward Skip Coding (FSC) is introduced in AV2 to improve the efficiency of coefficient coding for TBs that use the 2D identity transform (IDTX).
-FSC mode is signaled at the CB level for intra blocks and all TBs under the same CB infer this mode.
-Unlike the coefficient coding logic coupled with traditional trigonometric transforms such as DCT and ADST, FSC directly passes the residual samples after prediction to the entropy coding step and relies on the following rules:
+Forward skip coding (FSC) is an AV2 residual-coding mode that improves coefficient-coding efficiency for transform blocks (TBs) coded with the identity transform (IDTX) applied in 2D.
+FSC is signaled at the coding-block (CB) level, and all TBs within the CB follow FSC coefficient-coding rules:

+\begin{itemize} \item \textit{Beginning-of-block (BOB) signaling:} A first position index referred to as the beginning of block (BOB) is signaled for FSC-coded TBs to indicate the position of the first coded coefficient.
+No new syntax is introduced for coding BOB; instead, BOB syntax follows the same logic as EOB (end-of-block) syntax signaling rules in AV2 but uses FSC-specific entropy contexts.
+Coefficient coding begins from the BOB location and proceeds in forward scan order until the max coefficient index in a given TB, enabling early skipping of leading zeros and improving entropy throughput.

+\item \textit{Coding passes:} Coefficients are parsed in \emph{forward} scan order starting from the BOB position, and magnitudes are coded in three stages aligned with the Default-region syntax in Section~\ref{sec:atc}.
+BR uses a 4-symbol alphabet $[0,1,2,\ge 2]$; if BR escapes, LR codes $[3,4,5,\ge 5]$; if LR escapes at $\ge 5$, the remaining magnitude is coded in HR using the adaptive bypass method in Section~\ref{sec:adaptive_hr}.
+Sign information is coded in the final stage together with HR.